It is still very much summer outside, with the garden in full bloom and the bright green leaves hanging on every tree.

 Today’s blog post is sponsored by my favorite bedding company, Brooklinen.

 A set of high quality sheets and bedding can be really expensive.
 Brooklinen solves this problem by cutting out the middleman, making it possible to offer quality at an affordable price.

 Our 160 year old farmhouse does have pretty good AC in most of the house, but one room that was never hooked into the system quite right is our bedroom.
 Because of that, Luke and I sleep with the windows open and a box fan blowing in the night air.
-Now that the overnight temps are dipping into the 60s and 50s, I actually need a little more than a linen sheet to keep me comfortable.
+Now that the overnight temps are dipping down into the 60’s and 50’s, I actually need a little more than a linen sheet to keep me comfortable.

 Some nights it’s downright cold.
 (NOT complaining)